saltydk/docusaurus/saltbox/docs/reference/guides/cloudbox.md

 - **Rclone configuration file**

-  The rclone.conf file located in `~/.config/rclone/rclone.conf` if your configuration uses service accounts to authenticate the remotes you will need make sure the service accounts are accessible. <br />
+  The rclone.conf file located in `~/.config/rclone/rclone.conf` if your configuration uses service accounts to authenticate the remotes you will need make sure the service accounts are accessible.

   ``` yaml